paralympics/pcsas-user-guide/docs/account-manager/user-accounts.md

 are just representing by a number to define the order.

-The value assigned to a specific user account finally determines which other user accounts, user groups, roles and permissions the user might have access to if (!) this person has access to the *Security Manager* at all.
+The value assigned to a specific user account finally determines which other user accounts, user groups, roles and permissions the user might have access to if (!) this person has access to the *Account Manager* at all.

 Technically, it means: when a user is assigned to the user level X, he can read, add, delete and manipulate users, user groups, user roles and related operations of levels X and below.
 In an explicit case,